kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 eviction request controller.
 To strengthen the validation, we should check that it is possible to set only the highest priority interceptor in the beginning.
 After that it is possible to set only the next interceptor and so on.
 We can also condition this transition according to the other fields.
-`.status.ActiveInterceptorCompleted` should be true or `.status.ProgressTimestamp` has exceeded the deadline.
+`.status.ActiveInterceptorCompleted` should be true or `.status.ProgressTime` has exceeded the deadline.

 `.status.evictionRequestCancellationPolicy` should be `Allow` on creation, as its resolution should be